amarnadh19/books/Helm/Basics of helm.md

 - **Repository**:
   - A *Repository* is the place where charts can be collected and shared.
 It's like *Perl's CPAN archive* or the *Fedora Package Database*, but for Kubernetes packages.

-  - The carts of all the imges used by Helm are stored in a registry called **Helm workspace**.
+  - The charts of all the images used by Helm are stored in a registry called **Helm workspace**.

 - **Release**:
   - A Release is an instance of a chart running in a Kubernetes cluster.